-West Contra Costa Unified School District (WCCUSD) staff confirmed they are finishing up the 7-11 process.
-This process is expected to be complete by July 2023 with direction expected from the Board of Education for disposition of their sites.
+West Contra Costa Unified School District (WCCUSD) staff

+confirmed they are finishing up the 7-11 process.
+This proces is expected to be complete by July 2023 with direction expected from the Board of Education for disposition of their sites.
 There is a ground swell of support and advocacy from the community for the development of affordable workforce housing.
 The advocacy has also been expanded to other sites owned by public agencies, including the Office of Education.
 County staff will continue to be in communication with appropriate school district and Office of Education staff to monitor progress and offer technical assistance.
+The County does not have control over the development timing for property owned by other public agencies.
+However, the County has participated in discussions with both West Contra Costa County Unified School District Staff (two sites) and the Contra Costa County Office of Education (one site).
+West Contra Costa Unified School District (WCCUSD) staff confirmed they are finishing up the 7-11 process.
+This process is expected to be complete in 2023 with direction expected from the Board of Education for disposition of their sites.
+In addition to discussions with staff, Department of Conservation and Development staff participated in a forum regarding affordable educator housing of publicly-owned properties, where these three sites were highlighted.
+County staff will continue to be in communication with appropriate school district and Office of Education staff to monitor progress and offer technical assistance.

 Eight-Year Objectives: Continue to work on closing of escrow for approved .98 acre site in Rodeo Town Center and facilitate the construction of 67 senior lower income units and facilitate the construction of approved Bay Point Orbisonia Heights development in three phases for 384 lower income units.
 These sites and additional housing assets have been offered in a Surplus Property Notification.
+Issue building permits for projects on the seven sites listed in the bulleted lis above that don't have projects proposed on them yet.
+Develop the North Richmond Housing Authority-owned sites with affordable housing.
+Continue to work with the school district to develop affordable units on their sites in the Housing Element inventory.